OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

         default: 0.850000023842

-        <p>secondary specular glint eccentricity [0.85, 1], values that deviate from 1 make the hair fiber more elliptical and more glinty</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">secondary specular glint eccentricity [0.85, 1], values that deviate from 1 make the hair fiber more elliptical and more glinty</p>

     <h3>glint_max_twists</h3>